12 Excuses for Missing Work

 THE BOTTOM LINE OF EXCUSES FOR MISSING WORK

-There are all sorts of reasons for missing work.
+There are all sorts of reasons for missing work (you might actually use your time off for starting an online business on the side).
 We can’t all perform like robots and show up every single day.
 But telling your boss you need some time at the spa is not always a good idea.
 Coming up with an excuse can be the only way and there are differences in what makes an excuse good and outright laughable.

 So, if you are thinking about taking time off to search for a new job or just lying in bed, check the above 12 excuses to find the right one for your occasion.